broskiilol/pwn.college_Rochelle/CitadelCTF-writeups.md

 ### Solve
 - In the github changes.txt file, changes 56, 122, 279 are missing
 - Looking through the past commits, we see the commits 56, 122, 279 replaced with secret chunks 1, 2, 3
+- concatenate the chunks and get a text which is encoded
-- attatch the chunks and decode using b64
+- Thus, we decode using b64 to get flag '\n'
 Flag: ```citadel{w3_4r3_up_4ll_n1t3_t0_g1t_lucky}```